wso2/docs-is/en/includes/guides/authentication/social-login/add-microsoft-login.md

 To enable Microsoft login:

 1. On the {{ product_name }} Console, go to **Applications**.
-2. Select your application, go to the **Sign-in Method** tab and add Microsoft login from your preferred editor:
+2. Select your application, go to the **Login Flow** tab and add Microsoft login from your preferred editor:

     !!! note "Recommendations"
         {{ product_name }} recommends adding your social and enterprise connections to the first authentication step, as they are used for identifying the user.